 This is not to say we should be indifferent to behavior that harms others, just that we need to check our emotions.
 We can speak up and speak out against violence, injustice and other non-virtuous behavior without being hateful or counterproductive.
 Aggression usually does no more than fuel flames.

 Tools for Keeping Hold of the Keys to Happiness

 The goal with all these tips on how to deal with people is “undisturbed calmness.”
-In fact, calmness is the goal of everything we practice as yogis.
+In fact, calmness is the goal of almost everything we practice as yogis.

 Are you maintaining a calm mind?
 If not, it may be time to return to the breath or to sit in meditation.
-Or perhaps look at your relationships and see if you are relating to people in a way that disturbs your mind.
+Or maybe look at your relationships and see if you are relating to people in a way that disturbs your mind.

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!

 Hi, I’m Maria.
 I created Yoga Circles for you if you want to delve more deeply into the philosophy, practice, and life-changing effects of yoga.
 I’m also a writer and editor who helps small business owners, wellness professionals, teachers, and authors publish books, develop marketing strategies, and connect with readers, clients, and students.
 Visit my website (link below) for more about that.
 I’d love to hear from you!